THERE ARE CURRENTLY NO VOLUNTEER RESEARCHER ROLES

 We value our volunteers and offer a rewarding experience.
 We aim to make best use of your skills and interests, while also providing opportunities for your further development.
 You will be able to contribute to projects, attend our public events, be involved in the wider research community, and participate in skills training.
 Volunteers have use of a shared office space, and are also given access to the Institute of Advanced Legal Studies (IALS) library.
 Support for travel and subsistence costs is available for those days when you come in to the office.

-We are looking for volunteers with:
+When we are looking for volunteers we look for volunteers with:

 - a well-rounded knowledge of the relevant legal area at national (in the UK or comparative context) and international levels